KDE/websites-hig-kde-org/HIG/source/patterns/content/form.rst

 -  Do not synthesize your own FormLayout-style layout using a grid.

 .. attention::
-   |devicon| If for some reason you must create your own FormLayout style layout
+   |accessicon| If for some reason you must create your own FormLayout style
-   without using one of the aforementioned controls, there are several very important things to take into account for :doc:`accessibility </accessibility/index>` reasons""
+   layout without using one of the aforementioned controls, there are several very important things to take into account for :doc:`accessibility </accessibility/index>` reasons""

    - Form labels need to be connected with input fields.